Jürgen Locadia: Youth career

 In August 2012, Locadia was called up to the Netherlands U20 for the first time.
 He made his debut for the U20 side, coming on as a second-half substitute, in a 2–1 loss against Turkey U20 on 8 September 2012.
 Locadia later made two more appearances for Netherlands U20, totalling three appearances for the U20 side.

 In January 2013, Locadia was called up to the Netherlands U21 squad for the first time.
 He scored on his U21 debut against Croatia U21 on 5 February 2013 and helped Netherlands U21 win 3–2.
 Locadia was shortlisted for the U21 squad for the UEFA European Under-21 Championship, as he expected to be included in the squad for the tournament.
 However, Locadia suffered a groin injury during a 3–1 win against Australia U20 on 24 May 2013 and was replaced by Danny Hoesen.
 Despite this, he later made four more appearances for Netherlands U21 by the end of the year, including a red card against Slovakia U21 on 14 November 2013.
 Locadia made two more appearances for the U21 side throughout 2014, totalling his Netherlands U21 appearance to seven.

 Senior career

 In May 2014, Locadia was initially in a shortlist for the senior Netherlands squad for the FIFA World Cup in Brazil.
 However, he suffered a groin injury while training for the national team and was replaced by Marco van Ginkel.
 The following November, Locadia received his first call-up to the Netherlands squad for the first time.
 He was called up again in March 2016 for friendlies against France and England.
 However, Locadia had to pull out with an injury.
 Throughout 2016 and 2017, he later pulled from the national team squad on three occasions, due to his recurring injury problems.
 In September 2017, Locadia was called up to the Netherlands squad but appeared as an unused substitute against Belarus and Sweden.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.